rebelsky/sams-assorted-musings-reflections/eng207-1b-assignment.md

 * Mukhopadhyay
 * Martone

 Which did I choose?
-I ended up debating between the pieces from the first day of class, either the Ehrlich piece, which we discussed, and the Edward Abbey piece, which we did not.
+I ended up debating between two pieces from the first day of this segement, either the Ehrlich piece, which we discussed, and the Edward Abbey piece, which we did not.
 The Ehrlich was a bit more lyrical and, while I did not need to replicate all that lyricism, I ended finding more that I liked (and thought I could replicate) in the Abbey piece.
 I did want to borrow Ehrlich's use of multiple definitions of a word, but there was more in the Abbey that resonated.
 What about the Kincaid piece?
 The Kinkaid piece, while wonderful, was also painful, and I thought I'd do myself and Kincaid a disservice by trying to replicate that tone.

 Here's the assignment I wrote for myself.
 Implicit in the assignment is "include these seven forms".

 ---

-Based on Edward Abbey’s “Havasu”, from _Desert Solitaire_, reprinted in _Contemporary Creative Nonfiction_, The Art of Truth, Roorbach (ed.), pp. 424–428.
+Based on Edward Abbey’s “Havasu”, from _Desert Solitaire_, reprinted in _Contemporary Creative Nonfiction, The Art of Truth_, Roorbach (ed.), pp. 424–428.

 1. Sneak in the lyrics to a popular song by breaking them up.